-All current NEXUS members, and U.S. citizens and U.S. lawful permanent residents who are SENTRI members, are eligible to use Global Entry kiosks once they provide fingerprints and document information to CBP.
-If CBP already has your fingerprints and document information on file, you can use Global Entry kiosks without further action and at no additional cost.
-If you are a Mexican national in SENTRI, you must apply for Global Entry through your GOES account.
-For additional Global Entry benefit information, log on to your GOES account.
+All current NEXUS members, U.S. citizens, and U.S. lawful permanent residents who are SENTRI members, are eligible to use Global Entry once they provide fingerprints and document information to CBP.
+If CBP already has your fingerprints and document information on file, you can use Global Entry without further action and at no additional cost.
+If you are a Mexican national in SENTRI, you must apply for Global Entry through your TTP account.
+For additional Global Entry benefit information, log on to your TTP account.

-No, when you use the Global Entry kiosk, you will need to use your passport or U.S. Lawful Permanent Resident card.
-The Global Entry cards do not work when entering the U.S. by air through the Global Entry kiosks.
+No, when you use the Global Entry kiosk/portal, you will need to use your passport or U.S. Lawful Permanent Resident card.
+The Global Entry cards do not work when entering the United States by air through the Global Entry kiosks/portals.

-No, when you use the Global Entry kiosk, you will need to use your passport or U.S. Lawful Permanent Resident card.
-The SENTRI cards do not work when entering the U.S. by air through the Global Entry kiosks.
+No, when you use the Global Entry kiosk/portal, you will need to use your passport or U.S. Lawful Permanent Resident card.
+The SENTRI cards do not work when entering the U.S. by air through the Global Entry kiosks/portals.

-The NEXUS card will be recognized by the Global Entry kiosks in Canada Preclearance locations only.
-When using the Global Entry kiosks in Canada Preclearance locations you can use your passport, U.S. Lawful Permanent Resident card or NEXUS card.
-You cannot use your NEXUS card at Global Entry kiosks outside of Canadian Preclearance locations.
-At all other ports, you will need to use your passport or U.S. Lawful Permanent Resident card.
+The NEXUS card will be recognized by the Global Entry kiosks/portals in Canada Preclearance locations only.
+When using the Global Entry kiosks/portals in Canada Preclearance locations you can use your passport, U.S. Lawful Permanent Resident card, or NEXUS card.
+You cannot use your NEXUS card at Global Entry kiosks/portals outside of Canadian Preclearance locations.
+At all other ports of entry, you will need to use your passport or U.S. Lawful Permanent Resident card.

 Global Entry benefits are member specific and cannot be extended to others.